Reviews

 "A moving and beautifully crafted memoir…"

-Review by: Nancy Henderson, Exceptional Parent magazine
+Nancy Henderson, Exceptional Parent magazine - September 23, 2009

 "The details in Harry's story are painfully wrenching and often quite riveting despite the familiarity of her ordeal, which many families of children with disabilities will understand."